Mission Community Hospital

 Before the Operation

-Prior to surgery, all patients are required to sign an authorization for the surgery.
-Unmarried patients under the age of 18 will require a parent or guardian’s signature.
+Prior to surgery, all patients are required to sign a consent for the surgery.

 Except for pre-operative medications, all food, drink and other medications will be withheld after midnight on the day of your surgery.

-If you are scheduled to be admitted to the hospital on the day of your surgery, you must arrive at least two hours prior to the surgery time.
+If you are scheduled to be admitted to the hospital on the day of your surgery, you must arrive at least eight hours prior to the surgery time.

 During the Operation

-Surgery at Temple Community Hospital is performed in one of our six modern, fully equipped Operating Rooms.
+Surgery at Mission Community Hospital is performed in one of our four modern, fully equipped Operating Rooms.
 During the course of your operation, Dr. del Junco Jr. will be assisted by an assistant surgeon, anesthesiologist, registered nurse and additional necessary support staff.

 After the Operation